-Of all the apostles, he was the most attached to Jewish traditions (the extreme opposite of Paul).
-In speaking to the faithful in Jerusalem, he taught them simple, practical things, inspired by the wisdom of the Old Testament.
-We hear the echo of his Sunday preaching in this letter addressed to the Christians of Jewish origin living in his huge diocese.
+Of all the apostles, James was the most attached to Jewish traditions (the opposite of Paul).
+Yet, although Paul harshly criticized James' associates, he seemed to have more than personal respect for James.
+In addressing the faithful dispersed outside Palestine, James is teaching them simple and practical things inspired from the wisdom of the Old Testament.
+We recognize authentic religion by the way we live and treat people around us.